richb-hanover/FFMPEG-ImagePlusAudio/README.md

 from the start and end of the recording, as necessary.
 Save as _Meeting Name\_ddMMMyyyy.mp4_
-2. Move the resulting audio file to this folder and run this script, where `hh:mm:ss` is the start time of the meeting:
+2. Move the resulting audio file to this folder and run this script, where `hh:mm:ss` is the actual start time of the recording:

    ```
    sh AddTimestamp.sh "Meeting Name and Date" hh:mm:ss
    ```
    The script looks for a `.mp4` file (and the image of Town Offices) to produce an output file named _Meeting Name and Date-timecoded.mov_
-3. _Cleanup:_ so they won't interfere with subsequent runs:
-  - Remove the original audio file from the folder
-  - Move the resulting _...-timecoded.mov_ file to the CompletedFiles folder.
+3. _Cleanup:_ Move the original audio file and the resulting _...-timecoded.mov_ file to the CompletedFiles folder so they won't interfere with subsequent runs.
 Discard after they have been uploaded

 ## Add label and timecode to AVCHD files

 A Panasonic HDC-TM80 video camera produces a `AVCHD` meta-file that contains the video from a recording session.
-The files are within the `AVCHD` file, within the `AVCHD/BDMV/STREAM` directory with filenames `00000.MTS`, `00001.MTS`, etc.
+The files in an `AVCHD` file are within the `AVCHD/BDMV/STREAM` directory with filenames `00000.MTS`, `00001.MTS`, etc.

 Drag the AVCHD file into this folder and run this script:

 ```
-sh ./TimecodeMTS.sh "Meeting Name and Date" hh:mm:ss
+sh ./TimecodeAVCHD.sh "Meeting Name and Date" hh:mm:ss
 ```

 The script looks for a file named `AVCHD` and